Copyright: EPI Inc. Contact: tech@epi-eng.com

 A postmortem examination of the pilot was conducted under the authority of the Florida State Medical Examiner, Fort Lauderdale, Florida, on July 8, 2008.
 The cause of death for the pilot was attributed to multiple blunt force injuries.

 The FAA Civil Aeromedical Institute (CAMI) conducted toxicological testing on specimens from the pilot.
 The tests were negative for alcohol.
-Desmethylsertraline and Sertraline were detected in the blood and liver.
+Sertraline (an anti-depressant) amd Desmethylsertraline (a metabolite of Sertraline) were detected in the blood and liver.

 << Return to: Contents Go to: Top of Page Next Subject: Mark-10 >>